chenghsienwen/chenghsienwen.github.io/profile/mdoc-docs/learning-on-latest-technology.md

 #### POC of performance: postgres vs clickhouse
-- 3 million rows of data(one month)
+- 3 million rows of data(one month) in aws s3
 - import to postgres and clickhouse
 - simple query and compare
 ```